 Western Health is committed to promoting, protecting and supporting breastfeeding.
-Joan Kirner Women’s and Children’s Hospital is accredited as a Baby Friendly Health Initiative facility and follows the World Health Organisation’s "10 Steps to Successful Breastfeeding".
+Joan Kirner Women’s and Children’s is an accredited Baby Friendly Health Initiative facility and follows the World Health Organisation’s "10 Steps to Successful Breastfeeding".

 Western Health Breastfeeding Summary – English